 Reasonable Accommodation

-Federal and state disability laws, UC policies and procedures, and collective bargaining agreements all mandate assistance to employees with disabilities in remaining at work or returning to work.
+Federal and state disability laws, UC policies, and collective bargaining agreements require UCB to provide assistance to employees with disabilities.

 What is a Reasonable Accommodation?